 This isn’t dedicated to bashing single mothers and it wasn’t written to absolve father’s of their responsibility to these young boys.
-My purpose is to shed some light on a regular occurrence I am seeing in the African American community.
+My purpose is to shed some light on a regular occurrence I am seeing in the African-American community.

-First, I need you to know, I am an African American man with two boys that I have a great relationship with.
+First, I need you to know, I am an African-American man with two boys that I have a great relationship with.
 So I know the challenges that I face (and will face) raising them.
 It is not easy… and I’m a man.
 No, I’m not saying that being a man means I’m better at raising a boy than a woman.
 I’m…. well actually what I’m saying is, I have more experience.
 I’m more qualified.
 But isn’t that how God intended it to be?
 Two sides of the coin.
 Man and woman raising a child together.

-A woman is a master at understanding the path of a young girl.
-A man is a master at the path a young boy would walk.
+A woman is a master at understanding the path of a girl.
+A man is a master at the path a boy would walk.
 The obstacles, encounters, barriers to life, even the successes and things that bring gratification in life.
 That is how it was supposed to be until we went and threw a monkey-wrench into his plan.
 And being the God he is (if you believe in that sorta thing) he folds his hands and let’s us figure it out on our own.
 He gave us free choice.
 We are not mindless automatons that he controls.
-Although he wants for us to court, engage, marry then have children… he lets us go the path we choose for ourselves even if that path is often backwards and in a lot of cases, missing the marriage and courting portions.
+Although he wants for us to court, engage, marry then have children… he lets us go the path we choose for ourselves even if that path is often backwards and in many cases, missing the marriage and courting portions.

 Now this isn’t a lecture in biblical philosophy, but I like to preface my points by taking you to a place you don’t know about, may have forgotten or don’t like to talk about.

 Let’s examine this a bit closer.
 Click the link below.